-Citizenship is primarily delivered through the school's PHSE program that is delivered by tutors during one lesson per fortnight.
+Citizenship is primarily delivered through the school's PHSE program that is delivered by the PHSE Team during one lesson per fortnight.
 At subject level it is incorporated into all aspects of planning where applicable.
 (Please see PHSE Policy)

 Sex & Relationship Education